ajberkley/cl-binary-store/benchmarking.md

 None are recommended for speed, they are about 10-100x slower than the sbcl version (which is really bonkers).
 Without a lot of manual work this isn't easily fixable.
 The code is written with the idea that function inlining works well in exchange for having readable code, but, for example, Allegro ignores inline declarations except for very very specific cases.  cl-binary-store is still the fastest among cl-store and cl-conspack (couldn't test hyperluminal-mem on Allegro because it didn't load) but that's not saying much.

-    ;; Using a 10x0 shorter list for this test because these implementations are slow CL-USER> (test-on-data (long-list-of-tiny-integers 10000))
+    ;; Using a 100x shorter list for this test because these implementations are slow CL-USER> (test-on-data (long-list-of-tiny-integers 10000))
-    ALLEGRO CL-BINARY-STORE <-- not so terribly slow, only 4x slower than sbcl OUTPUT SIZE: 0.02 MB
+    ALLEGRO CL-BINARY-STORE <-- about 4x slower than sbcl OUTPUT SIZE: 0.02 MB
      WRITE: 0.24 ms at 83 MB/sec
      READ : 0.89 ms at 22 MB/sec
-    ECL CL-BINARY-STORE
-     OUTPUT SIZE: 0.02 MB
+    CCL CL-BINARY-STORE  <-- about 4x slower than sbcl OUTPUT SIZE: 0.02 MB
-     WRITE: 6.34 ms at 3 MB/sec
+     WRITE: 0.27 ms at 74 MB/sec
-     READ : 7.71 ms at 3 MB/sec
+     READ : 1.58 ms at 13 MB/sec
-    CCL CL-BINARY-STORE
-     OUTPUT SIZE: 0.02 MB
+    ECL CL-BINARY-STORE  <-- about 10x slower than sbcl OUTPUT SIZE: 0.02 MB
-     WRITE: 27.11 ms at 1 MB/sec
+     WRITE: 4.76 ms at 4 MB/sec
-     READ : 0.23 ms at 87 MB/sec <-- this is weird, and probably a bug?
+     READ : 7.96 ms at 3 MB/sec

-And on double-floats
+While this is absolutely slower than on sbcl (by about 4-10x), cl-binary-store is still faster than the rest.
+Here are double-floats too:

     CL-USER> (test-on-data (long-list-of-random-double-floats 10000))
     ALLEGRO CL-BINARY-STORE